piam/bjc-course/curriculum/01-welcome/labs/04-game-controls.md

 laburl: 04-game-controls
 ---

-Lab: Welcome to Visual Programming
+Lab- Welcome to Visual Programming
 ==================================

 Moving with the Arrow Keys